 - Fancy a relaxing spa treatment?
 The natural sulphur thermal baths in Tbilisi are highly popular with locals and tourists alike and are a place for socialising, partying and even weddings!

 - The official language of Tbilisi is Georgian.

 - Georgian Lari is the official currency here.

 - Georgia welcomed 5,392,000 tourists into the country in 2013, many of whom visited Tbilisi for its grand architecture and stunning lakes.

-Do you know any fun or interesting facts about Tbilisi that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Tbilisi?
+Share them in the comments below!